-The shallow, clear waters of Key West’s backcountry offer some of the best opportunities for saltwater sight fishing anywhere in the world.
-The flats and the the shallow channels that snake between the hundreds of islands in the Gulf waters to the north and west of the Southernmost City are home to tarpon, permit, bonefish, pompano, snook, ladyfish, jacks, shark and barracuda – to name just a few of the popular species to target.
-Just because it’s shallow water doesn’t mean the fish are small, oh, no!
+The shallow, clear waters of Key West’s backcountry and flats offer some of the best opportunities for saltwater sight fishing anywhere in the world.
+The flats and the shallow channels that snake between the hundreds of islands in the Gulf waters to the north and west of the Southernmost City are home to tarpon, permit, bonefish, pompano, snook, ladyfish, jacks, shark and barracuda – to name just a few of the popular species to target.
+Just because its shallow water doesn’t mean the fish are small, oh, no!
 Hooking — and landing a 100 lb. tarpon is not unusual.
 These fish are large, fast and very strong.

-For those who are new to flats fishing, having an experienced guide is the only way to overcome the learning curve in a short period of time., come to Key West and let Capt.
+For those who are new to flats fishing, having an experienced guide is the only way to overcome the learning curve in a short period of time.
+Come to Key West and let Capt.
 Mike guide you to the experience of a lifetime!

 Captain Mike Cyr